quiltdata/quilt/docs/Catalog/Preferences.md

 * `ui.actions.deleteRevision: True` - show buttons to delete package revision
 * `ui.actions.revisePackage: False` - hide the button to revise packages
 * `ui.blocks.analytics: False` - hide Analytics block on file page
+* `ui.blocks.browser: False` - hide files browser on both Bucket and Packages tab
 * `ui.blocks.code: False` - hide Code block with quilt3 code boilerplate
-* `ui.blocks.listing: False` - hide files browser on both Bucket and Packages tab
 * `ui.blocks.meta: False` - hide Metadata block on Package page
 * `ui.sourceBuckets` - a dictionary of S3 bucket names that map to an empty object reserved for future enhancements;
 buckets in this dictionary are the ones offered when the user clicks